loginom/loginom-help-en-omegat/data/processors/data-trees/table-to-tree.md

 ## Wizard

-It is required to configure mapping of the input data that are located leftward in the **Source data set columns** field, and created data tree that is located rightward in the **Tree node** and **Related fields** fields.
+It is required to configure mapping of the input data that are located to the left in the **Source data set columns** field, and created data tree that is located to the right in the **Tree node** and **Related fields** fields.

 Primarily, only one root directory is available in the right field - **Root**.